KATZ5/Sdl_FallingSand/README.md

 <img src="./screenshorts/output.gif" width="644px">

+## Play Instructions
+Up arrow to enable/disable draw mode spacebar to run/stop the simulation

 ## CLONING

 There are submodule present in the repo so be sure to clone it recursively with the following command: